wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 and caribou are known locally to travel between islands by walking over the ice.
-We restricted our GPS data to the ice-free period of the year (April 1 - December 31) and we identified adult female caribou that collectively had \`\`\` 12 swimming events over three years (Figure 2).
+We restricted our GPS data to the ice-free period of the year (April 1 - December 31) and we identified adult female caribou that collectively had 12 swimming events over three years (Figure 2).
 In addition to our own visual and remotely sensed observations, residents of Fogo Island have also reported observing caribou swimming between islands on numerous occasions.

 <!-- add numbers in here -->

 In total, 127 swimming events occurred throughout the ice-free season, with a peak in November.
-On average, caribou swam between islands approximately ever XX days, but some individuals swam up to XX times per year (range XX-XX).
+On average, caribou swam approximately 11 (range = 2-34) per year and remained on those islands for approximately 30 (range = 0-724) days before swimming again.
 Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond, St-Laurent, and Côté 2016).
 We propose that one such explanation, the forage limitation hypothesis, is a likely explanation for oceanic swimming for caribou that live on islands in the Fogo Island archipelago. <!--Is it better to just state our results here, or give this sort of teaser?
 Initially I had "86 events by 3 individuals" here, but then we ignore that for a couple paragraphs of context before getting back into it... which seemed weird